 Answer: (4) Plants

-The above-given question is just an example for the reference of candidates and this is a similar way in which questions are asked in the further examinations.
+The above-given question is just an example for the reference of candidates and this is similar to the way in which questions are asked in the examinations.

-For the assistance of candidates, given below are links which may help you ace the Government examinations are given below:
+For the assistance of candidates, given below are links which may help you ace the Government examinations.